 July Task #4: Fertilize Now for Winter

 This is the month to fertilize a second and last time for the landscape plants, then put your fertilizer in a dry place for the winter.
-You won't need it again until spring.
+You won’t need it again until spring.
+Key word here is landscape plants.
+Please continue to water your annuals, blooming perennials, and still blooming plants (hydrangeas) with Bloom Booster once every 7-10 days.
+This fertilizing is for your landscape plants.
+The first fertilization was in March (hopefully, but if it wasn’t just do it now and mark March for next year) and this will be the last time for the growing season.
 Be sure to water the fertilizer in.
-Fertilize much later into fall, and you'll get new growth that won't have time to harden off before the cold arrives.
+If we fertilize much later into fall, and new growth occurs that doesn’t have time to harden off before the cold arrives.
 Do not fertilize after August 1.

 July Task #5: Scout for the pests